I have some news… I have a new job!

 There’s just one more thing I’d like to say in this post, and that is how I got this job:

 I know I keep banging on about it, but medics out there need to know the power of networking.
-I was at the Giant Health Event just after we came back from our honeymoon – I had free entry thanks to a Press pass from Medic Footprints (read the article here if you like).
-I was listening to a panel discussion about health tech start-ups, and one of the panellists was Chris Hafner, the CEO of the company.
+I was at the Giant Health Event just after we came back from our honeymoon – I had free entry thanks to a Press Pass.
+I was listening to a panel discussion about health tech start-ups, and one of the panellists was the CEO of the company.

 He said something I really liked: he basically had a mini-rant about how frustrating it was when HR firms focussed so resolutely on hiring people who looked good on paper.
 He lamented how often brilliant people without much experience, but plenty of brain and potential, were overlooked.
 He believed that bringing fresh eyes to a problem sometimes provoked the creative thinking required to solve it, whilst someone with decades of industry experience, while sometimes useful, had a danger of falling into complacency.
 He even went as far as to say that a little naivety regarding the history of your company or industry was beneficial (in small doses), as it means that you are not stunted by the weight of known limitations, or put off even starting by knowledge of the complexities ahead.